Penns Valley: Libraries

 The Centre County Libraries has a branch in Centre Hall and operates a bookmobile that provides service to the Penns Valley area.

-Additionally, the East Penns Valley Library has been an all volunteer library since 2013 after their split from the aforementioned Center County Library system.
+The East Penns Valley Library has been an all volunteer library since 2013 after their split from the Center County Library system.

 Recreation

 Penns Valley is home to two state parks and large tracts of state forest.
 The state parks, Poe Valley State Park and Poe Paddy State Park are located just minutes from each other.
 Both parks have extensive hiking trails which link up to the trails of the surrounding and extensive lands of the Bald Eagle State Forest.

 Poe Valley State Park is host to Poe Lake which has overnight camping facilities for summer visitors and guided walks, evening amphitheater programs and other special activities are available during the summer months.
 In the winter roads may by inaccessible but use of registered snowmobiles is allowed.

 Poe Paddy State Park is just east and provides access to fishing through Penns Creek.
 There are also limited camping facilities but they can be supplemented through the use of Poe Valley's amenities.